 The term "effortlessly chic" gets thrown around a lot in fashion.
 In reality, these two words are rarely applicable.
 What about when it comes to the white shirt?
 Absolutely.
 No matter what sort of budget you have or what kind of sense of style, the white shirt is the ultimate wardrobe staple.
-Is there anything so simple yet so chic?
-It's so easy to wear at the weekend and for working from home.
-Perfect for a night out (when we have them) but also a night in watching Netflix.
+Is there anything else so simple yet so chic?
+It's so easy to wear on the weekend and while working from home.
+It's perfect for a night out (when we have them) but also a night in watching Netflix.
 It's the ultimate classic to have in one's arsenal, and whether it's oversized or fitted, linen or poplin, there are endless ways this classic piece appeals and can be rendered.

 The white shirt even has its own icons.
 Old Hollywood stars such as Audrey Hepburn and Grace Kelly wore them loose with capri trousers or tucked into pencil skirts.
 Another recognisable look comes from Julia Roberts in Pretty Woman, in which she wore a white shirt tied at the waist and a miniskirt.

 Modern-day white-shirt muses, however, include the likes of Jenna Lyons, former creative director of J.Crew.
 After all, she reconfigured how we view this humble item.
 But perhaps our favourite go-to celebrity for white-shirt styling inspiration is Victoria Beckham, whose insouciant way of rolling up her sleeves has us wanting to do the same.

 But whatever your preference, one thing's for certain: Finding the one that fits you is like finding the fashion holy grail.
 It needs to fit just right and not gape at the chest or be so huge you look pregnant (unless you actually are, of course).
-It needs to weather a coffee spill (because it will happen), and it needs to be long-lasting because when you find the ultimate one, you'll never get rid of it.
+It needs to weather a coffee spill, and it needs to be long-lasting because when you find the ultimate one, you'll never get rid of it.